sagemath/trac_to_gh/Issue 644.md

 # Issue 644: (sin + cos)(1) does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/644

 Original creator: robertwb